cargostart/CargoStart-APIs-2/content/en/startracking360/A2A/Api/routemap/_index.md

 Both Route Maps sport the “snapshot” feature; any changes are stored as a snapshot, so all the history can be reviewed if needed.

+## XTD Route Map

+Our latest and new **Extended Tracking Data Route Map** provides a complete view of all tracking events related to a shipment, even if you are **not the legal owner** of the Air Waybill (AWB) number.
+This feature is especially useful in scenarios where multiple parties need visibility across the logistics chain.

+Typical use cases include:
+- Import visibility for forwarders and consignee agents.
+- Third-party monitoring (e.g., ground handlers, GSAs, or customs brokers).
+- Operational control towers that supervise multiple carriers or shipments.
+- Exception management and proactive alerts across the transport chain.